renevanosnabrugge/vslive-docker-handson/07. Docker compose/readme.md

 - Modify the appsettings.json of the Leaderboard.webapi project to point to localhost,5433 and run the project.
 Try to run the Get scores and test the results

 ## Running the application in containers
 Now we are going to run the application in a container.
-That is 2 containers.
+Or actually, 2 containers.
 1 for the API and 1 for the UI

 - Open a command line and navigate to the **root* of your solution. (where the sln file resides)
 - Build the docker file from this location